-The Elephant Property is part of the Company's larger Elephant Mountain Project which also includes the Trout-Wolverine Property.
-The Elephant Property is located in the Rampart-Eureka-Manley Hot Springs placer gold mining districts near Eureka, Alaska and can be accessed by the Elliott Highway, placer mine access roads, historic gold-rush trails, and ATV trails from Eureka, a placer mining community, located about 76 miles (123 kilometres ("km")) northwest of Fairbanks.
-The area is, in part, drained by Eureka, Pioneer and Quail Creeks.
-Alluvial gold was first discovered in Eureka Creek in 1898 and Eureka, Pioneer and Quail Creeks which drain the Company properties are three of the most significant alluvial gold bearing creeks in this historic gold district.
+The Elephant Mountain Project (the "Project") includes the Elephant Property and the Trout-Wolverine Property.
+The Project is located in an area of historic and active placer gold mining activity within both the Rampart and Manley Hot Springs Recording districts near Eureka, Alaska.
+The southern Elephant Property can be accessed by the all-weather Elliott Highway, placer mine access roads, historic gold-rush trails, and ATV trails from Eureka, a placer mining community, located about 76 miles (123 kilometres ("km")) northwest of Fairbanks.
+The northern Trout-Wolverine Property can be accessed by historic gold-rush trails and placer mine access trails from Quail Creek.
+The Project area is, in part, drained by Eureka, Pioneer and Quail Creeks.
+Alluvial gold was first discovered in Eureka Creek in 1898 and Eureka, Pioneer and Quail Creeks which drain the Project area are three of the most significant alluvial gold bearing creeks in this historic gold district.

 Within these two properties, which collectively encompass 10,240 acres, six (6) km-scale gold targets have been recognized associated with a Cretaceous-aged intrusive complex and related alteration system that extends for at least twelve (12) km from the southwest to the northeast.
-Two of the gold targets were drill-tested by the Company resulting in highlights of 4.09 grams per tonne ("gpt") gold over 4.6 metres ("m") in the South Zone and 0.40 gpt gold over 147.1 m in the North

-Zone, with these intersections in drill holes separated by 1.4 km.
-Three other targets about 10 km to the NE have each returned grab samples exceeding 10 gpt gold with two targets also associated with wide low-grade gold in trenches.
+Two of the gold targets were drill-tested by the Company resulting in highlights of 4.09 grams per tonne ("gpt") gold over 4.6 metres ("m") in the South Zone and 0.40 gpt gold over 147.1 m in the North Zone, with these intersections in drill holes separated by 1.4 km.
+Three other targets about 10 km to the northeast have each returned grab samples exceeding 10 gpt gold and up to 23.1 gpt gold with two targets also associated with wide low-grade gold in trenches.
 The Company completed a 43 line-km pole-dipole Induced Polarization ("IP") and magnetics survey on the Elephant Property which resulted in the identification of four IP chargeability anomalies.
 Two of the IP chargeability anomalies are closely related to the significant drill intersections and soil anomalies at the South Zone and North Zone, and two others with soil anomalies and a major fault.

-Under the terms of the agreement with Frantz LLC finalized in December 2013, as amended in March 2017, December 2017 and December 2018, Endurance can earn a 100% interest in the Elephant Property (5,440 acres) by completing a total of US\$200,000 in exploration expenditures (incurred), delivering 400,000 Endurance common shares (issued at a value of \$24,125) and making US\$200,000 (US\$110,000 paid) in cash payments by December 31, 2019.
+Under the terms of the agreement with Frantz LLC finalized in December 2013, as amended in March 2017, December 2017, December 2018 and September 2019, Endurance can earn a 100% interest in the Elephant Property (5,440 acres) by completing a total of US\$200,000 in exploration expenditures (incurred), delivering 400,000 Endurance common shares (issued at a value of \$24,125) and making US\$200,000 (US\$130,000 paid to date) in cash payments by December 31, 2020.
 The option is subject to a 2% net smelter royalty ("Elephant NSR") and the Company can purchase half of the Elephant NSR at any time for US\$750,000.